 It is estimated that 90% startups in Silicon Valley fail.
 CB Insights did a study on 101 startups, analyzing 20 main reasons for their failure.
 The biggest mistake was the mismatch between the solution to the market need.
 Moreover, in the first ten, apart from the issues with financing, the following things also appeared: wrong team member selection, competitors, weak product, business model and marketing.
 All these elements are part of a bit complex question, which is strategic management of a company.
 That’s why after the initial sketching of the business activity and checking the logic behind the relations, you need to enhance this basic sketch with a more in-depth analysis.
 Lean Canvas is a starting point for startups which helps you validate your idea.

-There are 4 aspects that make Lean Canvas different from the first model.
+There are 4 aspects that make Lean Canvas different from the Business Model Canvas.
 Namely:

 Problem – what problem does your product/service solve?
 What does it makes better or easier, what does it give your clients?
 What is the main frustration that is solved, what client needs should we focus on?
 The accurate diagnosis will help you avoid the risk of mismatching your proposition with the market needs.
 At this stage, you can also characterize your main competitor offering their product/service to the same target.
 It will let you not only perform comparative analysis in terms of competitive advantages, but also find an alternative satisfying the needs of your mutual clients.

 Solutions – do you know in which way your business solves the client’s problem you defined earlier?
 In what way does it offer value?
 When running a business, LC lets you estimate when the product will be ready to meet the basic need of your client and when it will be minimally ready for the market (MVP – Minimum Viable Product).